 A Pigouvian tax, named after economist A. C. Pigou, is a market failure remedy in which a tax is imposed on commodities or services that cause negative externalities, ensuring that the product's price represents its full social cost.
 A Pigouvian tax on carbon emissions, for example, might raise the cost of producing greenhouse gases, causing firms and consumers to cut emissions.

-The concept of the Kuznets curve was introduced by the economist Simon Kuznets in his seminal paper “Economic Growth and Income Inequality (1955),” suggesting a link between economic development and income inequality.
-According to him, inequality in income expands during early development due to the shift from agricultural to industrial economies, but it will likely diminish as a country develops, yielding an inverted U-shaped curve.
+The concept of the Kuznets curve was introduced by the economist Simon Kuznets in his seminal paper “Economic Growth and Income Inequality (1955), suggesting a link between economic development and income inequality.
+According to him, income inequality expands during early development due to the shift from agricultural to industrial economies.
+However, it will likely diminish as a country develops, yielding an inverted U-shaped curve.

 A steady-state economy (SSE) is an economic concept that favours a stable population and sustainable resource use in order to provide a good quality of life without causing ecological damage or depletion of resources.
 This principle aims to balance resource consumption with environmental regeneration, maintaining long-term ecological integrity and human well-being.